tmarois/polygon-php-sdk/README.md

 $response = $polygon->stocks()->getQuoteHistory('AAPL','2019-09-25',100);
 ```

-There are more in the [Polygon Documentation](https://polygon.io/docs/#getting-started) than what is presented above, if you want to extend this, please send in a pull request or request a specific feature be added.
-Thanks.
+There are more in the [Polygon Documentation](https://polygon.io/docs/#getting-started) than what is presented above, if you want to extend this, please send in a pull request or request features you'd like to see added.
+Thanks!

 ## Contributions